hobbymachinist/els/docs/els.md

 ### Kicad assets

-All hw designs are done in Kicad.
+All hw designs are done in Kicad 6.0.

 - hw/els: The main board.
 - hw/lcd: The LCD adapter for ILI9481 module